lunchbag/hugo-blog/content/posts/company-of-one.md

 As the company scales, so too must all aspects of my work which I break down into 4 parts: customer support, engineering, product and marketing.

-**Finding opportunities for process implementation and optimization is honestly one of the more fun parts of running a business**.
+**Finding opportunities for process optimization is honestly one of the more fun parts of running a business**.
 I greatly attribute these to how I've been able to stay both solo & sane up until now, currently with 500+ users and $40,000+ ARR.
 In this post, I'm excited to share some of my most successful strategies along with anecdotes from my experience working on Lunch Money.

 # Learning to juggle it all